-Bryan has been a writing consultant at EMU for six years and has been the University Writing Center satellite coordinator for the College of Health & Human Services for the past three years.
-He is a part-time lecturer who teaches writing intensive classes in both the Nursing Department and the Health Administration Program.
-Bryan enjoys working at the Writing Center because it gives him the opportunity to work one on one with students and to witness firsthand as they learn about themselves and grow as writers.
-In his free time, Bryan likes listening to a broad range of music genres (blues, rap, rock, classical, R&B, pop, folk, etc.) and going to concerts; spending time cuddling with his cat, Olivia, while watching Netflix shows like "The Umbrella Academy," "Stranger Things," and "Peaky Blinders"; going to museums; drawing and painting; and getting his geek on by regularly playing Dungeons & Dragons.
+Bryan has been a writing consultant at EMU since 2014 and began serving as the University Writing Center Satellite Coordinator for the College of Health & Human Services in 2017.
+He is a part-time lecturer who teaches writing intensive classes in both the School of Nursing and the Health Administration Program.
+Bryan enjoys working at the writing center because it gives him the opportunity to work one on one with students and to witness firsthand as they learn about themselves and grow as writers.
+In his free time, Bryan likes listening to a broad range of music genres (blues, rap, rock, classical, R&B, pop, folk, etc.) and going to concerts; spending time cuddling with his cat, Olivia, while watching Netflix shows like "The Umbrella Academy," "Stranger Things," and "Peaky Blinders"; going to museums; drawing and painting; and getting his geek on by regularly playing Dungeons & Dragons with friends.

 Master of Arts, Written Communication: Teaching of Writing